b1e7ed55df4ba232dc6ac230ba442bab67002286

 Trip Highlights

-Marvel at the glistening icebergs that crack and calve spectacularly off glaciers into the meltwater
+Marvel at the ever-shifting Arctic ice, from vast sea ice formations to towering icebergs that crack and calve spectacularly off glaciers into meltwater.

 Learn about the history of the Inuit, Dorset and Thule people from our experts on board